 Neurological symptoms of distemper can include any of the following symptoms: muscle spasms, weakness or paralysis, seizures of any part of the body.

 But the seizures that look as if the dog is chewing gum are unique to distemper, uncoordinated movements , increased sensitivity to touch or pain.

 Vaccination is effective in the prevention of distemper in dogs symptoms Treatment

-The diagnosis of distemper in dogs is mainly based on history and clinical signs.
+The diagnosis of distemper is mainly based on history and clinical signs.
 Because the signs are variable and may be delayed and secondary infections are common, the diagnosis can be tricky.

-In addition, other infections can produce symptoms similar to distemper in dogs.
+In addition, other infections can produce symptoms similar to distemper.
 A variety of laboratory tests can help confirm the diagnosis and some can be done to rule out other infections.

 There is no specific treatment for distemper virus in dogs, so treatment involves managing the various symptoms and secondary infections.
 Even with treatment, canine distemper can be fatal.